 VI.
 Human Rights of Vulnerable Groups

 The reports are all structured identically to allow researchers to compare cross-national treatment of particular issues.
-A fourteen person Editorial Committee gives close feedback, with careful attention to the AGC framework.
+A 14-person Editorial Committee gives close feedback, with careful attention to the AGC framework.
 The results are published on the Compendium website, however at times draft reports may be published on this website in advance of publication by OUP.
 The Compendium is ultimately an advanced reader's introduction to the situation prevailing in each country, not a fully comprehensive of all measures at any given point in time.
 The Compendium takes account of the broader institutional and political context, litigation, and where possible refers to commentary and public reports and inquiries.

 The Website is an essential companion to the Compendium.
-Each country or territory (e.g. Hong Kong SAR) has its own web page and will from time to time publish updates on the situation in the country or territory.
+Each country or territory (e.g. Hong Kong SAR) has its own web page and from time to time publishes updates on the situation in the country or territory.
 Blog entries on the website do not, however, observe a neutral tone and may be critical of the author's own and other countries.
 Notably, the teams for each country or territory may be contacted through their respective pages.
 We ask that only researchers and policy-makers do so.

 What about comparative analysis of best and worst practices?